-President Barack Obama, who will travel to Boston on Thursday for a memorial service, on Tuesday called the bombings an “act of terror.”
-It was the worst attack on U.S. soil since security was stepped up following the suicide hijack attacks of Sept.
+President Barack Obama, who will travel to Boston on Thursday for a memorial service, has called the bombings an “act of terror.”
+It was the worst bombings on U.S. soil since security was stepped up following the suicide hijack attacks of Sept.
 11, 2001.

-At the scene of the marathon, investigators recovered material that was being reconstructed at the FBI laboratory in Quantico, Virginia, said Richard DesLauriers, the Federal Bureau of Investigation’s special agent in charge for Boston.
+Evidence collected at the scene was being reconstructed at the FBI laboratory in Quantico, Virginia, said Richard DesLauriers, the Federal Bureau of Investigation’s special agent in charge in Boston.

-Bomb scene pictures taken by investigators and released on Tuesday show the remains of an explosive device including twisted pieces of a metal container, wires, a battery and what appears to be a small circuit board.
+Bomb scene pictures produced by the Boston Joint Terrorism Task Force and released on Tuesday show the remains of an explosive device including twisted pieces of a metal container, wires, a battery and what appears to be a small circuit board.

 One picture shows a few inches of charred wire attached to a small box, and another depicts a half-inch (1.3 cm) nail and a zipper head stained with blood.
 Another shows a Tenergy-brand battery attached to black and red wires through a broken plastic cap.
 Several photos show a twisted metal lid with bolts.